dawapaljor/tibcert-blog/src/content/blog/2022-05-01-misinformation-and-disinformation-in-the-age-of-social-media.md

 category: Reports
 tags:
   - think before you share
-  - 'social media '
+  - social media
-  - 'misinformation '
+  - misinformation
-  - 'identity theft '
+  - identity theft
-  - 'fakenews '
+  - fakenews
-  - 'disinformation '
+  - disinformation
-  - '50 cent army '
+  - 50CentArmy
 description: >-
   In the era of the 21st century, the dominance of the internet in our personal and professional lives cannot be denied.
 This is the age of information where